JosiahWolff/JosiahWolff/README.md

 <h3>What to Wear Back-End</h3>

-This project is the %90 functionality of the What to Wear website.
+This project is %90 of the functionality of the What to Wear website.
 It allows the user to make an account, login, add, delete, and save clothing items to a server.

 <h4>Project Features</h4>
 <ul>